 Whether you file online or by mail, the local field office will review your application and notify your current employer, and base-year railroad employer if different.
 Your employer has the right to provide information about your benefit application.

 - Biweekly claims: After your application is processed, the RRB will provide you with biweekly claims as long as you remain unemployed and eligible for benefits.
-These biweekly claims are available online and mailed to you, and should be filed only on or after the last day of the claim.
+These biweekly claims are available online or mailed to you, and should be filed only on or after the last day of the claim.
 Your completed claim must be received by the RRB within 15 days of the end of the claim period, or within 15 days of the date the claim was made available online or mailed to you, whichever is later.
 Do not file both an online and a paper claim for the same claim period.
 Once you submit a claim for unemployment benefits online, all subsequent claims will be made available online only, and will no longer be mailed.

 Before making an initial determination, the RRB must notify your base-year employer (and current year employer if different) each time you file a claim for unemployment benefits and give that employer an opportunity to submit information relevant to the claim.
 The RRB will also notify your base-year employer each time benefits are paid to you.

 You only need to file one application during a benefit year even if you become unemployed more than once.
 However, in that case, you must request a new claim form from the RRB within 30 days of the first day for which you want to claim benefits.
 These claims may then be filed online or by mail.